dpmcgarry/esp32-marine-sensorhub/README.md

 1. SignalK aimed to address some of the above constraints but there is fairly tight coupling between the open data standard and the reference implementation.
 1. The SignalK standard itself (at least from what I could decipher) didn't lend itself to extensibility - e.g. I wanted to define arbitrary temperature sensors in locations of my choosing and the spec only seemed to allow for pre-defined temperature locations without any ability to extend it.
 1. The reference implementation is implemented using NodeJS / Javascript which is not my personal preference for programming language.
-More concerning is that as with most JS based projects dependencies are managed using npm that has a tendency to pull in a LOT of unvetted 3P dependencies.
+More concerning is that as with most JS based projects dependencies are managed using npm that pulls in a LOT of unvetted 3P dependencies.
 I didn't want to put something on my boat that took on that level of risk.
 1. ESPHome / HomeAssistant is viable as well and there is an awesome ecosystem there.
 This is the road I initially went down, but when I started to try to get a ESP32-C6 to work I ran into a lot of issues.
 HA/ESPHome are highly complex OSS projects and are working on having the most impact to the smarthome community.
 As such, there are a number of layers of complexity to add new microcontroller support / tweak the behavior of the sytem to work well in a marine environment / etc. tldr - for me, this complexity didn't provide the value-add I was looking for in my case.
 I would imagine that many others would decide the opposite.

 ## My High Level Requirements